The safety of our students and staff is our top priority

 In the 2019-20 school year, we incorporated the Standard Response Protocol into our emergency procedures in line with guidance from the Wisconsin Department of Justice’s Office of School Safety and national recommendations on school safety.
 It incorporates many of the concepts we already use but offers more clarity and consistency in terminology among schools and first responders across the country.
 Each school year, students will receive age-appropriate instruction on what to do in each of these scenarios through lesson plans, slide presentations, class discussions, videos, and more.

-Coordinator of School Safety and Security
+Director of School Safety and Security

-The Coordinator of School Safety and Security is responsible for managing the district's security programs and for providing direct support to school principals.
-The Coordinator works with a District Safety and Security Team, responsible for the implementation and district compliance of Act 143 and the MMSD school safety plan, as well as the District Critical Response Team to support schools and to ensure their needs are met during a critical event.
+The Director of School Safety and Security is responsible for managing the district's security programs and for providing direct support to school principals.
+The Director works with a District Safety and Security Team, responsible for the implementation and district compliance of Act 143 and the MMSD school safety plan, as well as the District Critical Response Team to support schools and to ensure their needs are met during a critical event.

 You play a key role in school safety.
 Find resources for being prepared for an emergency, monitoring your child's online activity, reporting a concern, tips for talking to children about issues like bullying, social media, suicide, violence and more.